St. Olaf College Board of Regents

 - The review of faculty members for promotion and tenure, and faculty personnel policies and procedures.

-- The alignment of the academic budget with the college’s academic and strategic priorities.
+- The alignment of the academic budget, and faculty and staff levels, with the college’s academic and strategic priorities.

-- The review, assessment and ongoing improvement of academic programs, their quality and contribution to student learning.
+- The review, assessment and ongoing improvement of academic programs, their quality and contribution to learning for students of all backgrounds.

 The committee shall consist of at least 5 members, including its ex officio members.